Verify Linearizability of Concurrent Stacks: Verifying the Treiber Stack and the TS stack

-An example execution of the TS stack (adapted from [X]) is depicted in fig.7.
-We will construct a linearization of the execution history by using the method in the proving process of Theorem 5.1.
-Let $push(v,t)$/$pop(v,t)$ denote the push/pop operation which pushes /pops the value $v$ and generates the timestamp $t$.
-The black circles of the pop operations in fig.x stand for the actions of removing nodes (at $T_{20}$).
+Consider the following execution of the TS stack (adapted from \cite{18}), depicted in Fig. 7.
+We will construct a linearization of the execution by the method which is used in the proof of Theorem \ref{stackTheorem}. $ push(v,t)$/$ pop(v,t)$ denotes the push/pop operation which pushes/pops the value $v$ and generates the timestamp $t$.
+The black circles of the pop operations in Fig. 7 stand for the removing actions.

-The above execution is feasible.
-For example, consider the execution of Thread 5. $T_5$ first accesses $T_1's$ associated list and chooses the node inserted by $T_1$ as a candidate. $T_5$ continues to access $T_2's$ associated list before $T_2's$ inserts a node into the list.
-Finally, $T_5$ accesses $T_3's$ associated list after $T_4$ removes a node from the list.
-Thus, the pop operation of $T_5$ removes the node inserted by $T_1$.

-First, we construct the following linearization of push operations using the method shown in Step 1 in the proof of Theorem 5.1.
+First, we construct the following linearization of push operations by the partial order $ \prec_{ts}$.

-Second, we construct the following linearization of pop operations in terms of the actions of removing nodes.
+Second, we construct the initial linearization of pop operations in terms of their removing actions.

-Finally, we insert the pop operations , one after another, into the linearization sequence of push operations.
-By the algorithm 1 and $push(z,4)\prec pop(z,5)$, we first insert $pop(z,5)$ to the end of the push sequence and get the following sequence.
+Finally, we insert the pop operations, one after another, into the linearization sequence of push operations by using Algorithm 2.
+Since there are no push operations whose timestamps are bigger than $ pop(z,5)$, by Algorithm 2, we insert $ pop(z,5)$ to the end of the push sequence and get the following sequence.